AudioVisuaali/Aamujuna/README.md

 # Aamujuna

 This marvelous piece of code allows the user to show the remaining days.
-This is normally associated with `Days left today` with Finnish military service.
+This is normally associated with `Days left today` with Finnish military service. __Only used create-react-app with no additional packages.__

 ## URL args